scottys88/aws-certification-cloud-practitioner-notes/notes/machine-learning/README.md

 <p align="center" width="100%"><img src="assets/lex-connect.jpg" alt="lex-connect" width="600"/></p>

 ## Amazon Comprehend

+*Comprehend the meaning of of and relationships in text files*.

 It is a Natural Language Processing (NLP) service.
 It is fully managed and serverless.
 Uses machine learning to do understand of text: